19hours/sg-statutes/Acts/Companies Act.md

 (b) where the company is a bank licensed under the Banking Act (Cap.
 19) or is a finance company licensed under the Finance Companies Act (Cap.
 108); or

-(c) where the company is an insurance company registered under the Insurance Act (Cap.
+(c) where the company is an insurance company licensed under the Insurance Act (Cap.
 142).

 [13/87]

+[Act 11 of 2013 wef 18/04/2013]

 (8) A judicial management order shall, unless it is otherwise discharged, remain in force for a period of 180 days from the date of the making of the order but the Court may, on application of a judicial manager, increase this period subject to such terms as the Court may impose.